manKellyJr/100DaysOfCode/README.md

 # 100DaysOfCode
-# I, Firdaus, have committed to join the #100DaysOfCode challenge.
+# I, Obed, have committed to join the #100DaysOfCode challenge.